-The Middle East and Africa regions are getting a lot of investments from around the world.
-Their economy is also improving because they are mineral-rich.
-This has helped the increase in the per capita income.
-So the use of internet has also increased.
-Seeing this, many companies are opening their data centers in this regions.
-This is augmenting the demand for data center cooling technologies.
-Little attention has been given so far to the cost of energy used by different IT systems.
+The demand for data center cooling technologies is being augmented by growing investments in the field of IT and communications.
+Until now, very Little attention has been given so far to the cost of energy used by different IT systems.
 But with the rising energy costs, enterprises are looking towards those solutions which can help them save some dollars.
 The demand for such systems are on the rise and has become one of the driving factors behind the decisions regarding deploying new technologies.

 To meet the requirements of the customers, IT organizations are deploying new applications.
 This is leading to space, power and cooling shortage.
 These issues have led many organizations to realize data center costs are now a part of their limited budget.
 To take full advantage of their systems, they need to spend effectively and in those technologies which increase the lifespan of the data center as well as the business agility.
 Data center cooling is a primary target for energy efficiency improvements.
 These help in bringing down costs related to data centers energy consumption.
 Companies are now working towards new cooling technologies as well as refining the old ones.
 Some of the cooling technologies which are being used at present are chillers, air conditioners, economizers and hot huts.
 With data centers being one of the contributors to greenhouse gas emission, green data centers are gaining traction.
 These data center cooling systems maximize energy efficiency and minimize environmental impact.